Poet, Author, Columnist, Editor

 Everything and anything from Haiku to Essays and all in-between.
 See my publications below with extracts of my work and check out my blog for my column articles with Ipinion Syndicate.
-My newest book, Paper Dolls, is a collaboration with the artist Gianluca Bernardini.
-Watch out for the new novel in the works!
+My newest publication is being part of the anthology Tea-Ku!

 “Every secret of a writer’s soul, every experience of his life, every quality of his mind, is written large in his works.”

 "An eyeball moves upward, sweat accumulates between the lashes on the lower lid